Aaronius/penpal/README.md

 // This `multiplicationResult` constant will be properly typed as a number. const multiplicationResult = await remote.multiply(2, 6);
 ```

+When creating a worker, it's highly recommended that you add the following line of code at the top of your worker script depending on which type of worker you're creating:

+- Dedicated (regular) worker: `declare const self: DedicatedWorkerGlobalScope;`
+- Shared worker: `declare const self: SharedWorkerGlobalScope;`
+- Service worker: `declare const self: ServiceWorkerGlobalScope;`

+This lets TypeScript know which type of worker you're creating, and you'll run into fewer TypeScript errors.

 ### Exported Types